Saeed1989/Saeed1989/README.md

 -->

 🔭 I’m currently working on an Angular project
-🌱 I’m currently learning ReactJs, NestJs(an ExpressJs framework)
+🌱 I’m currently learning ReactJs, ExpressJs, MongoDB)
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...